uikit/uikit-site/docs/pages/notification.md

 <p class="uk-text-lead">Create toggleable notifications that fade out automatically.</p>

+## Usage

 The notification will not fade out but remain visible when you hover the message until you stop hovering.
 You can also close the notification by clicking it.

-***

-## Usage

-The Notification component provides a simple API which you can reuse in your application code.
-The following JavaScript code snippet gets you started.
+To show notifications, the component provides a simple JavaScript API.
+The following code snippet gets you started.

 ### JavaScript